Colin Hardie: Career

 Upon graduation, Hardie was appointed to a Junior Research Fellowship in Balliol College, Oxford.
 He held the post from 1928 to 1929.
 In 1930, he was elected a Fellow and classical tutor of that college.
 On 1 February 1933, he was unanimously elected Director of the British School at Rome.
 He held the post until 1936, when he was succeeded by Ralegh Radford.
 He returned to England from Italy to become a Fellow of Magdalen College, Oxford, and a tutor in classics.

 He took a break from his academic work during World War II.
 As many academics did, he lent his services to the War Office from 1941 to 1943.
 He then went on to work at the Admiralty's Inter-Services Topographical Department, based in Oxford, until the end of the war in 1945.

 Following the war, he returned to Magdalen College.
 There he taught classics until his retirement in 1973.
 His scholarly work was largely centred on Virgil and Dante.
 He was a member of the Inklings, the informal literary discussion group centred on the University of Oxford.
 Hardie was also a part of the Socratic Club where he presented papers.
 For the final six years of his time at the University of Oxford, from 1967 to 1973, he was the Public Orator; a role in which he acted as the voice of the university during public occasions such as royal visits and the presentation of honorary degrees.

 Photographs contributed by Hardie to the Conway Library are currently being digitised by the Courtauld Institute of Art, as part of the Courtauld Connects project.

 Later life

 Following his retirement in 1973, Hardie and his wife moved away from Oxford to Rackham Cottage, near the village of Pulborough, Sussex.
 From 1971 to 1990, he was the Royal Academy's Honorary Professor of Ancient Literature.

 He died in Chichester, West Sussex on 17 October 1998.

 Personal life

-Hardie married Christian Viola Mary Lucas in 1940.
-Together they had two sons, Nicholas and Anthony.
+Hardie married Christian Viola Mary Lucas in 1940 who was the daughter of Perceval Lucas (brother to Edward Verrall Lucas) and Madeline Mary Eve Meynell, daughter of the writer Alice Meynell.
+Together they had two sons, Nicholas and Antony.
 He converted to Roman Catholicism in 1945.